lab1092/blender-manual_ja/manual/modeling/meshes/selecting/edges.rst

    | Mode:     Edit Mode (Mesh)
    | Menu:     :menuselection:`Select --> Edge Loop`
-   | Hotkey:   :kbd:`alt-rmb` - or :kbd:`shift-alt-rmb` for modifying existing selection
+   | Hotkey:   :kbd:`Alt-RMB` - or :kbd:`Shift-Alt-RMB` for modifying existing selection

 Edge loops can be selected by first selecting an edge (vertex or edge selection mode), and then going to :menuselection:`Select --> Edge Loop`.
-The shortcut :kbd:`alt-rmb` on an edge (either vertex or edge select mode) is a quicker and more powerful way of doing so.
+The shortcut :kbd:`Alt-RMB` on an edge (either vertex or edge select mode) is a quicker and more powerful way of doing so.
 More powerful, because you can add/remove loops from an existing selection if you press :kbd:`Shift` too.